SeaQL/sea-orm/COMMUNITY.md

 - [Adta](https://github.com/aaronleopold/adta) | Adta is **A**nother **D**amn **T**odo **A**pp, fun little side project | DB: MySQL, Postgres, SQLite
 - [rust-juniper-playground](https://github.com/Yama-Tomo/rust-juniper-playground) | juniper with SeaORM example | DB: MySQL

+## Learning Resources

+If you have an article, tutorial, podcast or video related to SeaORM and want to share it with the community, feel free to submit a PR and add it to the list below!

 ### Tutorials